If you're watching calories, fry eggs in a nonstick pan coated with nonstick cooking spray.

 Total TimePrep/Total Time: 10 min.

 - 2 tablespoons butter

-- For eggs sunny-side up, cover the pan and cook until the yolk thickens, but are not hard.
+- For eggs sunny-side up, cover pan and cook until yolks thicken, but are not hard.
 For basted eggs, spoon butter in pan over eggs while cooking.
-For over-easy eggs, carefully turn the eggs to cook both sides.
-Yield: 2 servings.
+For over-easy eggs, carefully turn eggs to cook both sides but do not cover pan.

 We have used each of these methods for years!
 I use virgin olive oil with garlic or peppers instead of butter.
 Also if you want the whites to be crisby, leave full heat on for a minute or so.